 The provision for severance payment arising from the Labour Code was created individually for each employee on the basis of an actuarial valuation performed by an external independent actuary.
 In the valuation, a list of people including all the necessary details of employees, in particular the length of their service, age and gender was used.
 Calculated amount of the provision is equal to discounted future payments, taking into account staff turnover.
-In the Group entities, a basis for calculation of provisions for employee benefits are internal regulations.

-A contribution of an increase/decrease in the financial discount rate to a decrease/increase in the amount of the provision for retirement and pension benefits is presented in the table below (in PLN million):
+A contribution of an increase/decrease in the financial discount rate to a decrease/increase in the amount of the provision for retirement and pension benefits is presented in the table below (in PLN millions):

-Estimated change in provision - 30.06.2013 3 31.12.2012 +0.25 pp. scenario -0.25 pp. scenario +0.25 pp. scenario -0.25 pp. scenario Provision for retirement and pension benefits $\!\!\!\!^\star$ (1) 1 (4) 4 Total (1) 1 (4) 4
+Estimated change in provision 30.06.2013 31.12.2012 +0.25 pp. scenario -0.25 pp. scenario +0.25 pp. scenario -0.25 pp. scenario Provision for retirement and pension benefits (1) 1 (4) 4 Total (1) 1 (4) 4

-As at 31 December 2012 the estimates included anniversary bonuses.
+^{} As at 31 December 2012 the estimates included also anniversary bonuses

-The Group creates provisions for future liabilities arising from unused holiday leave, taking into account all outstanding unused holiday days as well as damages and severance payments made to those employees whose employment contracts are terminated for reasons independent of the employee, and for the employee compensation costs incurred in the current period which will be paid out in future periods, including bonuses.
+The Bank creates provisions for future liabilities arising from unused holiday leave, taking into account all outstanding unused holiday days as well as damages and severance payments made to those employees whose employment contracts are terminated for reasons independent of the employee, and accruals for the employee compensation costs incurred in the current period which will be paid out in future periods, including bonuses.

-2.2.4.
-Useful economic lives of tangible fixed assets, intangible assets and investment properties
+2.2.4 Useful economic lives of tangible fixed assets, intangible assets and investment properties